 - Blood tests

 - X-rays of various parts of the body

 - CT scan —This is a series of x-rays put together by a computer to make detailed pictures of areas inside the body.

 - Ultrasonography—In this procedure, sound waves are bounced off body tissues.
 The echoes produce a picture.

-- PET scan —This is way of looking for small amounts of cancer that may have spread or not responded to treatments.
+- Positron emission tomography (PET) scan —This is a way of looking for small amounts of cancer that may have spread or not responded to treatments.
 A radioactive sugar molecule is injected into your vein.
 The scan is taken a few hours later.
 Tumors use sugar faster than normal tissues.
 The radioactive tracer attached to the sugar molecule helps identify the tumor cells.

 - Stage 0 , also called carcinoma in situ—In this stage, abnormal cells are found only in the innermost lining of the colon.